JoshuaKasa/DASO/README.md

 1. **Choose Your Installer**:
    - `daso_installer_no_python.bat`: If you already have Python installed.
    - `daso_installer_python.bat`: If you don't have Python.
 [Install Python here](https://www.python.org/downloads/) in case it doesn't work.
 2. **Run the Installer**: Double-click the chosen .bat file in the main folder.
+Follow the instructions.
 3. **Installation Complete**: DASO is now ready to use!

 > 📝 **Note**: Currently, DASO is not available for Linux or Mac.
 There are no plans for these platforms at the moment.